Russian entry into World War I: Major players

 Many historians agree that Russia's top military leadership was generally regarded as incompetent.
 Tsar Nicholas II made all final decisions but often received conflicting advice from his advisors, leading to flawed decision-making throughout his reign.
 He established an organizational structure that proved inadequate for the high pressures and immediate demands of wartime.
 British historian David Stevenson, for instance, highlights the "disastrous consequences of deficient civil-military liaison," where civilians and generals lacked communication.
 The government was unaware of its fatal weaknesses and remained disconnected from public opinion.
 The Foreign Minister had to warn Nicholas that "unless he yielded to the popular demand and took up arms in support of Serbia, he would risk facing revolution and losing his throne."
 Nicholas yielded but ultimately lost his throne.
 Stevenson concludes:

 Russian decision-making in July 1914 was more truly a tragedy of miscalculation... a policy of deterrence that failed to deter.
 Yet, like Germany, it too rested on the assumption that war was possible without domestic breakdown and that it could be waged with a reasonable prospect of success.
 Russia was more vulnerable to social upheaval than any other power.
 Its socialists were more estranged from the existing order than those elsewhere in Europe, and a strike wave among the industrial workforce reached a crescendo with the general stoppage in St. Petersburg in July 1914.

 French ambassador Maurice Paléologue quickly gained influence by repeatedly pledging that France would go to war alongside Russia, aligning with President Raymond Poincaré's position.

 Serious planning for a future war was practically unattainable due to the intricate rivalries and preferences afforded to royalty.
 The primary criteria for high command were ties to royalty rather than expertise.
 While the General Staff possessed expertise, it was often overshadowed by the elite Imperial Guards, a favored stronghold of the aristocracy that prioritized ceremonial parades over strategic military planning.
 Consequently, the grand dukes inevitably ascended to high command positions.

 French alliance

 Russia relied heavily on the French alliance, as Germany would face greater challenges in a two-front war compared to a conflict with Russia alone.
-French ambassador Maurice Paléologue deep antipathy toward Germany and believed that when war broke out, France and Russia had to be staunch allies against Germany.
+French ambassador Maurice Paléologue showed deep antipathy toward Germany and believed that when war broke out, France and Russia had to be staunch allies against Germany.
 His stance aligned with that of French President Raymond Poincaré.
 France pledged unconditional support to Russia in the unfolding crisis with Germany and Austria-Hungary.
 Historians debate whether Paléologue exceeded his instructions, but there is consensus that he failed to provide Paris with precise information, neglecting to warn that Russian mobilization could precipitate a world war.